What is the difference between STEAM academies and traditional classrooms?

 How will students be selected?

-Students applying to either academy will be selected based on established criteria.
+Students will be selected based on established criteria.
 A lottery will be conducted if the number of students who meet the required standards exceeds the number of spots available in each grade level.

 My child is not enrolled in CHISD.
 Can we still apply?